akshaypo3/aicore-genai-samples/genai-sample-apps/Multimodal Intelligent Response Assistant/Readme.md

 ---

-## 🎥 Demo Video

-Watch the full demo: The demo walkthrough video is available in the [`Demo Video`](./Demo%20Video/) folder of this repository.

----

 ## 📣 Final Thoughts

 This project shows how **multimodal AI** transforms user interaction.
 With voice, visuals, and context-awareness, the assistant provides a rich, intuitive experience — powered by SAP’s most advanced AI models.